 In addition to fulfilling the general application requirements, international students must address the requirements listed below.
 Please read the instructions for each item carefully.
-If you have questions, contact International Student Services or the Office of Admission (see contact information listed on the right side of this page).
+If you have questions, contact International Student and Scholar Services or the Office of Admission (see contact information listed on the right side of this page).

-Applicants who are not native English speakers are required to submit TOEFL (Test of English) results.
+PTE (Pearson Test of English) results.
 International students should register to take the exam on the earliest date possible.

-Parsons and The New School for Public Engagement together offer an ESL + Design certificate program that enables students to gain English language proficiency while taking courses in art and design.
+Parsons and the Schools of Public Engagement together offer an ESL + Design certificate program that enables students to gain English language proficiency while taking courses in art and design.
 For more information, visit the

 If your provider is unable to send the report directly to Parsons, please obtain a copy and send it to the Parsons Office of Admission along with the appropriate Materials Cover Sheet.

-If applying online, search for "New School Parsons" when requesting our institution.
+If you request your report online, search for "The New School" when selecting our institution.

 International students who need the I-20 or DS-2019 form to obtain a visa will receive a link to the online International Student Application Packet in their acceptance letters; they can also access the link through the Accepted Student tab in MyNewSchool.
 This Web page includes information about applying for the I-20 or DS-2019, guidelines for providing financial documents, instructions and procedures for F-1 transfer students, and other important forms and information.

 For more information, visit the

 All new Parsons students who are not native English speakers must take the English course placement test before they begin classes.
 If English is not your first language, you must take the test regardless of your fluency in English, previous English courses, degrees or diplomas from U.S. institutions, TOEFL score, or SAT score.
 There are no exceptions.
 The English placement test is administered before each semester during Orientation Week.
 Your scores will determine whether you will be required to take English as a Second Language (ESL) courses at The New School and whether any English course transfer credits can be applied to Parsons' first-year writing course requirement.
 The test is composed of the following sections: listening comprehension (recorded speech followed by multiple-choice questions), grammar questions (multiple choice), reading comprehension questions (multiple choice), one 30-minute essay (choice of two topics), and a brief oral interview.

-Tuition is the same for international and domestic applicants.
-Visit the Tuition and Fees page to learn more about the cost of attendance.
+Tuition and Fees page to learn more about the cost of attendance.